Signaturgruppen-A-S/signaturgruppen-broker-documentation/enterprise/workflow-signing.md

 # Workflow Signing
+**Workflow signing is in the final stage of development and has not yet been released for production.
+Several additional features are under development.
+Documentation (this), is not completed, but we invite integration and testing in our PP environment and welcome feedback.
+We plan to release Workflow Signing to production at latest January 2026.**

 ## Introduction
 Signaturgruppen Broker Workflow signing is an API and OpenID Connect workflow that supports advanced and highly-flexible scenarios of PDF document signing with one or more documents and one or more signers.